google/trillian-examples/binary_transparency/firmware/docs/design/README.md

 purpose of demonstrating the required functionality the bootloader will serve well enough.

-### Demo script
+## Demo script
 > :warning: Drafty!

-The "target" demo-script is below:
+The current demo-script is below:

-#### Preparation
+### Preparation
-1. Partition SDCard:
+1. Partition SD card into the following partitions:
-   1. bootloader "firmware/fake ROM"
+   * **bootloader**

-      This will validate proofs, and jump to the unikernel in `partition 2` if everything is good, otherwise it will light the RED LED and halt the device.
+      This will contain our "fake ROM" which will validate proofs and jump to the unikernel in the `unikernel` if everything is good, otherwise it will light the RED LED and halt the device.

+   * **unikernel**

-   1. unikernel (this is the only partition covered by firmware manifest) This is a simple app which simply flashes the GREEN LED.
+      This will contain a simple app which simply flashes the GREEN LED, it is the only partition covered by firmware manifest.

-   1. proof storage
+   * **proof storage**

+      This will contain the firmware manifest, STHs, and inclusion & consistency proofs.

-1. flash our "fake ROM" primary boot loader onto "toaster" SD card `partition 1`
+1. Write our "fake ROM" primary bootloader onto "toaster" SD card's `bootloader` partition.

-#### Happy Path
+### Happy Path
-1. Build/package a simple "helloworld" unikernel which blinks an LED
+1. Build & package a simple "helloworld" unikernel which blinks an LED
-1. Log it to the log
+1. Add it to the log
-1. Note that the "interested observer" has spotted a new firmware and printed something out about it to `stdout`
+   * Note that the `Interested Observer` spots the new firmware and prints something out about it to `stdout`
-1. Run the `update firmware on toaster` tool, which:
+1. Run the `update_firmware_on_toaster` tool, which:
-    1. fetches STH from STH witness
-    1. verifies signatures on:
+    1. Verifies signatures on:
        1. Firmware manifest
        1. STH<sub>device</sub> (the on-device STH used to install the current firmware)
        1. STH<sub>update</sub> (the STH provided with the firmware update)
+    1. Chooses an STH<sub>witness</sub> from STH witness which is at least as new as STH<sub>update</sub>, or delays and retries if none
-       1. STH<sub>witness</sub> (the STH fetched from the witness)
+    1. Verifies signature on STH<sub>witness</sub>
-    1. verifies that STH<sub>device</sub>, STH<sub>update</sub>, and
+    1. Verifies that STH<sub>device</sub>, STH<sub>update</sub>, and
        STH<sub>witness</sub> are on a single timeline <br>
       _(note that care must be taken if relationship STH<sub>device</sub> <= STH<sub>update</sub> <= STH<sub>witness</sub> does not hold)_
-    1. verifies inclusion of `Firmware manifest` under STH<sub>update</sub>
+    1. Verifies inclusion of `Firmware manifest` under STH<sub>update</sub>

-    1. if successful, writes:
+       If successful, writes:
-       1. Firmware image to SDCard `partition 2`
+        1. Firmware image to SD card `unikernel` partition
-       1. Firmware manifest, STH<sub>update</sub> & inclusion proof to SD card `partition 3`
+        1. Firmware manifest, STH<sub>update</sub> & inclusion proof to SD card `proof storage` partition`

+        (otherwise prints an error)
-1. reboot, device loads "bootloader" from SD `partition 1`, which:
+1. Reboot device, which loads "bootloader" from SD `bootloader` partition, that:
-    1. verifies signature on STH<sub>update</sub>
+    1. Verifies signature on STH<sub>update</sub>
-    1. verifies signature on Firmware manifest
+    1. Verifies signature on Firmware manifest
-    1. verifies inclusion proof for manifest
+    1. Verifies inclusion proof for manifest
-    1. verifies _measurement_ of SD card `partition 2` matches manifest
+    1. Verifies _measurement_ of SD card `unikernel` partition matches manifest

-    1. if successful, jumps into unikernel -> blinky LED \o/
+        If successful jumps into unikernel -> blinky GREEN LED \o/

+        (otherwise lights the RED LED).

-#### Sad Path
+### Sad Path
 1. Modify `unikernel` source, rebuild, but **DON'T** log it
-1. Show that `update firmware on toaster` tool fails because no inclusion proof is present
+1. Show that `update_firmware_on_toaster` tool fails because no inclusion proof is present
-1. Re-run `update tool` with `--force` flag and supply proofs from earlier build
+1. Re-run `update_firmware_on_toaster` tool with `--force` flag and supply proofs from earlier build
 1. Reboot, observe that the bootloader fails to verify the proofs, and sets the big RED LED and halts the device.

-#### Return To Happiness
+### Return To Happiness
 1. Update `unikernel` source again, and rebuild, this time **DO** log as we originally did
-1. Note that the `Interested Observer` again spots the new firmware, flash to device
+   * Note that the `Interested Observer` again spots the new firmware
+1. Flash unikernel to device using the `update_firmware_on_toaster` tool
 1. Reboot, and note the unikernel is running and flashing the GREEN LED.

-#### Other Sad Paths
+### Other Sad Paths
 There are some more Sad Paths we can explore in order to highlight security properties of the system, e.g.:
-1. Split view by log
+1. **Split view by log**

    Fork the log and show that the install client is unable to verify consistency between the update, device, and witness STHs.
    For a tighter system which prevents against a compromised update client, the STH witness responses can be stored along with proofs on the device such that the device itself does the "consensus" algorithm to figure out which of the witness STHs should be used.